 When was Luke Hughes drafted?

-Luke Hughes was drafted fourth overall by the New Jersey Devils in the 2021 NHL Draft.
-He is a talented defenseman and the youngest brother of NHL players Jack Hughes (New Jersey Devils) and Quinn Hughes (Vancouver Canucks).
+Luke Hughes was drafted fourth overall by the New Jersey Devils in the 2021 NHL draft, as per the NHL's website.

-Luke Hughes signed a three-year entry-level contract with the New Jersey Devils on April 8, 2023, and made his NHL debut shortly after, on April 11, 2023.
-He scored his first NHL goal, which was also a game-winner, in a game against the Washington Capitals.
+Hughes, who is the youngest brother of New Jersey Devils player Jack Hughes and Vancouver Canucks star Quinn Hughes, penned a three-year contract with the New Jersey Devils on April 8, 2023.
+He made his NHL debut on April 11, 2023 against Buffalo Sabres.
+He scored his first NHL goal, which was also a game-winner, in a game against the Washington Capitals, as per the Michigan Wolverines' website.
 During the 2023-24 season, Hughes recorded nine goals and 38 assists for 47 points, setting a franchise record for rookie defensemen.

 Luke Hughes Previous Team